 Horror - Shaina Read

 Shaina Read is the writer of Kindling and co-host of Macabre Monday.
-Shaina was featured in Take Me There: A Speculative Anthology of Travel and has contributed works to popular events such as The Substack Zone (In Capable Hands) and Dark Tidings (Hungry Ground).
+Shaina is featured in Take Me There: A Speculative Anthology of Travel and has contributed works to popular events such as The Substack Zone (In Capable Hands) and Dark Tidings (Hungry Ground).
 She’s known for her dark, speculative fiction and thoughtful commentary on the most banned books.

 Science Fiction - Simon K Jones